High Risk Life Insurance Guide

 Besides the three main life insurance policy types, high-risk applicants can also take advantage of the following coverages:

-- Income protection.
-It’s a separate policy which will pay you up to 70% of your income if you become too ill or injured to work.
+• Income protection.
+It’s a separate policy that pays you up to 70% of your income if you become too ill or injured to work.

-- Family income benefit.
+• Family income benefit.
 Such a policy works very similarly to a standard term life policy.
-The difference is that your beneficiaries won’t receive a lump sum payout but tax-free monthly income payments.
+The difference is that your beneficiaries won’t receive a lump-sum payout; instead, they’ll receive tax-free monthly income payments

 Although securing a life insurance policy is indeed more challenging when in a high-risk category, it’s not an impossible quest.
 There are numerous UK insurers ready to provide you with suitable coverage.
 The trick is knowing how to find them.